 Once registered, you'll need to keep up to date with regulatory requirements throughout your career, undertake continuing professional development (CPD) activities and seek out opportunities to network with other managers.
 Depending on your employer, you may have access to shadowing, mentoring and coaching to further develop your skills and competencies as a leader and manager.

-Although not a CQC requirement, Skills for Care recommend care managers have a Level 5 Diploma in Leadership for Health and Social Care and Children and Young People's Services.
+Although not a CQC requirement, Skills for Care recommend care managers have a Level 5 diploma in Leadership for Health and Social Care and Children and Young People's Services.
 This qualification is aimed specifically at managing and leading care services and you can only do it once you're working in a management role.
-There are six pathways, three for adult services and three for children and young people's services.

-Registered managers are encouraged to become a member of the National Skills Academy for Social Care and to join the registered managers network to get support and meet other managers in their area.
+Registered managers are encouraged to become a member of Skills for Care and to join their local registered managers' network to get support and meet other managers in their area.

 Employers may also support you in taking a postgraduate qualification in management or a specialist area of work, such as dementia care or learning disabilities.